delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_mask_pl/ADLS_to_Cassandra/AzureFunctionDeployment.md

 1. After successful authentication, select the appropriate subscription if prompted.

 ## Deploy the Azure Function App
-1. Zip the ADLS_to_Cosmos Azure Functions app code and configuration into a single archive file (e.g., `ADLS_to_Cassandra.zip`).
+1. Zip the ADLS_to_Cassandra Azure Functions app code and configuration into a single archive file (e.g., `ADLS_to_Cassandra.zip`).
    ```
-   zip ADLS_to_Cosmos.zip host.json function_app.py requirements.txt
+   zip ADLS_to_Cassandra.zip host.json function_app.py requirements.txt
    ```

 1. Use the following command to deploy the ZIP package to the Azure Function App: